xiongnemo/sqlite-afl/README.md

 # Fuzzing SQLite Using AFL

-This repository contains seed files and instructions for fuzzing the SQLite language parser and code generator using the American Fuzzy Lop (AFL) fuzzer.
+This repository contains seed files and instructions for fuzzing using the American Fuzzy Lop (AFL) fuzzer.

 ## Prerequisites